grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 }
 ```

-Reading and writing would be handled by different code - thus, the responsibilities are separated.
+In the example above, we moved reading and writing employees out, so that it is handled by different code - thus, the responsibilities are separated.
 Do we now have a code that adheres to Single Reponsibility Principle?
-We may, but consider this situation: the evaluation of the raises and bonuses begins getting slow and, instead of doing this for all employees in a `for` loop, we would rather parallelize it.
-After this change, the code could look like this (this will the the C# parallel looping):
+We may, but consider this situation: the evaluation of the raises and bonuses begins getting slow and, instead of doing this for all employees in a sequential `for` loop, we would rather parallelize it to process every employee at the same time in a separate thread.
+After applying this change, the code could look like this (This uses C#-specific API for parallel looping, but I hope you get the idea):

 ```csharp
 public void ApplyYearlyIncentivePlanTo(IEnumerable<Employee> employees)